 Duke University has recently undertaken several efforts to eliminate single use water bottles at events.

 In August of 2010, Duke University introduced an environmentally–preferable solution to plastic water bottles for the President’s Reception event during New Student Orientation.
 This event is particularly challenging because over 4,500 attendees must receive boxed lunches and drinks to-go within a span of one hour.
 Rather than providing plastic water bottles, the Office of the President provided compostable water bottles made entirely from plants.
 The bottles were then collected and sent to Brooks Contractor, a local commercial composter.
 The use of compostable bottles is a first step in moving away from disposable plastic bottles and we hope to find even more preferable environmentally-friendly solutions in the future.

-In addition, during the 2010 and 2011 New Student Orientation, all first-year students received a stainless steel bottle sponsored by Sustainable Duke.
-Co-sponsors have included the Nicholas Institute for Environmental Policy Solutions at Duke University.
-Students were encouraged to keep these bottles with them at events and to use them instead of single use bottled water throughout their time at Duke.
+In addition, since 2010, all first-year students received a stainless steel bottle sponsored by Sustainable Duke.
+Co-sponsors have included the Nicholas Institute for Environmental Policy Solutions and the Nicholas School of the Environment.
+Students are encouraged to keep these bottles with them at events and to use them instead of single use bottled water throughout their time at Duke.

 Student Leadership: Take Back the Tap

 Choosing tap water over bottled water may seem like a simple choice: tap water costs much less, is safer, and often tastes just as good, if not better.
 Nonetheless, many people continue to buy bottled water, whether out of convenience or preference.